2077-Collective/etherpedia.2077.xyz/src/content/posts/tbps.md

 ---
-title: "Data Avalability--Terabytes per Second"
+title: "The Roadmap: Data Avalability--Terabytes per Second"
 description: "If we want to handle millions of transactions per second, the Ethereum network must process gigabytes, if not terabytes, of data in real-time."
 pubDate: "Jul 01 2024"
 heroImage: "/tbps.jpg"